Workflow Tools

 • Demosaicing (includes interpolation, noise filtering and chromatic aberration correction).

-• Conversion to a color space.
+• Conversion to a working color space.

 • Gamma correction, tone mapping.